pmarashian/money/README.md

 ## 🤝 Contributing

+Ah, the Contributing section - that sacred text that contributors scroll past faster than a credit card bill they don't want to see.
+But hey, if you're one of the rare mythical creatures who actually reads this...

-1. Fork the repository
+1. Fork the repository (because apparently "git clone" is too mainstream)
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/amazing-feature`) - bonus points if you actually name it something descriptive
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`) - please don't write "fix stuff" or "update things"
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`) - the moment of truth
-5. Open a Pull Request
+5. Open a Pull Request - and hope for mercy from the maintainer gods

 ### Development Guidelines

+Look at you, reading the development guidelines!
+You're clearly not like those other contributors who just dive in and break everything.
+Here's what we'd love you to do (but let's be real, we know you won't):

-- Use TypeScript for all new code
+- Use TypeScript for all new code (because who doesn't love type safety?)
-- Follow existing code style and conventions
+- Follow existing code style and conventions (we have them for a reason, even if they're inconsistent)
-- Add tests for new features
+- Add tests for new features (ha! as if anyone actually does this)
-- Update documentation as needed
+- Update documentation as needed (documentation?
+What documentation?)
-- Ensure all environment variables are documented
+- Ensure all environment variables are documented (because we love deciphering cryptic error messages)

+Pro tip: If you're feeling rebellious, just ignore all of this and submit your PR anyway.
+We've all been there.

 ## 📄 License